tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 Unzip either the downloaded or constructed zip file and switch current working directory to the extracted folder.
 Choose appropriate instructions from below based on requirement ie single machine or multiple machines.

-## Environment Variables

-Note that before running any CSW applications that use the location service (including HCDs, assemblies and other services), some environment variables or system properties will need to be set to indicate the correct cluster seeds and possibly the network interface to use.
-More detailed comments on this can be found in the [ClusterSettings](https://tmtsoftware.github.io/csw/api/scala/csw/location/commons/ClusterSettings.html) API documentation.

 ### Starting Location Server on a single machine
 The steps below describe how to run location server on a single machine.
 This can be a requirement for testing or demo purpose.